This Library briefing paper looks at the listed events regime for sporting events of national interest.Jump to full report >>

 The current list was compiled in June 1998 and consists of two groups of events.

 For Group A events, full live coverage must be offered to the free-to-air channels that are received by at least 95% of the UK population i.e. BBC1, BBC2, ITV1, Channel 4 and Channel 5.
 This group includes the FA Cup Final, the Grand National and the Olympic Games.

 Group B events may have live coverage on subscription television provided that secondary coverage is offered to free-to-air broadcasters.
 This group includes the Six Nations rugby union tournament, the Ryder Cup, and cricket test matches played in England.

-The Digital Economy Act 2017 gives the Secretary of State the power to amend the 95% qualifying condition.
-This is designed to ‘future-proof’ the listed events regime as the devices people use to watch sport changes.
+Section 97 of the Digital Economy Act 2017 gives the Secretary of State the power to amend the 95% qualifying condition.
+This is designed to "future-proof" the listed events regime as the way people watch TV changes with new technologies.

-In its sport strategy, published in December 2015, the current Government said that it did not intend to reopen discussion on listed events.
-The national governing bodies of sports and other rights holders should be left to “strike the right balance between reaching a wide audience and using their rights to generate as much revenue as possible”.
+In its December 2015 sport strategy, the Government said that the national governing bodies of sports and other rights holders should be left to “strike the right balance between reaching a wide audience and using their rights to generate as much revenue as possible”.

 Commons Briefing papers SN00802

 Author: John Woodhouse